 Antidepressant drugs have been around for a long time, constantly in development.
-While controversy still exists surrounding the potential side effects for these drugs, they are much safer than they used to be, and while over half a dozen different types exist, most people exclusively rely on one type of antidepressant: selective serotonin reuptake inhibitors (SSRIs).
+But are antidepressants safe?
+While controversy still exists surrounding the potential side effects for these drugs, they are much safer than they used to be.
+Over half a dozen different types exist, most people exclusively rely on one type of antidepressant: selective serotonin reuptake inhibitors (SSRIs).

 How Antidepressants Work